Every photographer should know how to take photos in low light. Overcast skies? Windowless rooms? It won’t matter once you have these tips!

 When I was getting started as an in-home newborn photographer, I often stressed about what a client’s home would present in terms of lighting options.
 Would there be a living room with heavy wood paneling?
 An adorable nursery painted navy with only a tiny window?
 If it happened to be cloudy outside before my session, I would be close to a panic attack.

 Light is such a major component of good photos, so don’t feel alone if you get sweaty palms overworking in unfamiliar situations where you can’t control the light.
-With the tips I’m sharing here, coupled with lots of practice, you’ll take low light photos in no time.
+With the low light photography tips I’m sharing here, coupled with lots of practice, you’ll take low light photos in no time.
 You might find that you even enjoy it!

 Without good light, you don’t have a good photo!